dorjee515/react-invictus-assigment/README.md

         the : 9
         in : 7
         to : 7
+        with : 6
         of : 5
-        a : 5
+        a:5
-        Amazon : 5
+        amazon : 5
-        Invictus : 4
+        invictus : 4
-        with : 4
+        safety: 4
         is : 3
+        compliance:3
         as : 3
-        safety : 3
         are : 3
         on : 3
         using : 3
         field : 2
-        With : 2
         ]